2000 congressional bribery scandal in Argentina

-The 2000 Congressional Bribery Scandal in Argentina was allegedly a corruption case that took place in April 2000.
-Fernando de la Rua, the president at that time, introduced a bill to Congress to reduce corporation costs.
-On May 11, 2000, this bill officially became Law 25,250 (Labor Flexibility Law).
-However, due to this scandal it became infamously known as the "Banelco Law".

-It was investigated whether de la Rua's government, which belonged to the Radical Party, gave money to the senators of the Justicialist Party to pass the law.
-However, the Justice concluded that there was no evidence of the alleged bribery.
+The 2000 congressional bribery scandal in Argentina was a scandal involving allegations of corruption that took place in Argentina in April 2000.
+The scandal traces its origins to Fernando de la Rúa, the president at that time, introducing a bill to the National Congress to reduce corporation costs, which was approved and officially became Law 25,250 (Labour flexibility law) on May 11, 2000.
+Following the passing of the law, however, it was investigated whether de la Rua's government, which belonged to the Radical Civic Union party, bribed senators of the Justicialist Party for their support in passing the law.
+As a result of the scandal, the law became known as the "Banelco Law", after an ATM network allegedly utilized in the bribery scheme.

-This scandal is considered one of the main reasons for the resignation of the former vice president Carlos Alvarez, on October 6, 2000.
-This episode caused a break in the political coalition between the Radical Party and the Frepaso Party, which altogether formed the alliance called Alliance for Work, Justice and Education.
+The Argentine justice ultimately concluded that there was no evidence of the alleged bribery.
+Nonetheless, the scandal is considered one of the main reasons for the resignation of De la Rúa's vice president Carlos Álvarez, on October 6, 2000.
+This episode caused a break in the political coalition between the Radical Party and the FREPASO party, which altogether formed the Alliance for Work, Justice and Education, the political alliance under which de la Rúa was elected president.
 Furthermore, this rupture exacerbated the crisis that de la Rua's government was already facing.

 History

 Bill

-In January, 2000, De La Rua, following the advice of the IMF, sent to Congress a labor reform bill that included among other items:
+In January, 2000, De la Rúa, following the advice of the International Monetary Fund (IMF), sent to Congress a labor reform bill that included among other items: